webmd-health-services/Prism/README.md

 # Implementation

+## Overview

+PxGet uses its own private copies of the `PackageManagement` and `PowerShellGet` modules to find and install modules.

+## pxget install

+For each module and version in the lock file, `pxget install` calls the `Save-Module` cmdlet to install that specific version.
+It passes the name of all installed repositories to the `Save-Module` cmdlet's `-Repository` parameter.
+The `Save-Module` command loops through each repository, and installs the first module it finds.

+The `pxget install` command first uses `Get-Module` to see if the correct version of the module is installed in the private PSModules directory.
+If it is, the module is not re-installed.
+If it isn't, the module is installed using the `Save-Module` command.

+## pxget update

-PxGet uses its own private copies of the `PackageManagement` and `PowerShellGet` modules, which it uses to find and save modules.
-It calls `Find-Module` once to get the latest version of all the modules in the "pxget.json" file.
-For each module not pinned to the latest version, PxGet will call `Find-Module` again to get all versions of that module.
+It calls`Find-Module` once to get the latest version of all the modules in the "pxget.json" file.
+For each module with a specific version that doesn't match the latest version, PxGet will call `Find-Module` again to get all versions of that module.
 (If the module's version from the "pxget.json" file contains the prerelease suffix, `-`, prerelease versions will be included.)
 PxGet selects the first version returned by `Find-Module` that matches the version wildcard from the "pxget.json" file.
-Each module is installed with `Save-Module`, from the repository on the module object returned by `Find-Module`.
+It writes these versions to a lock file, which is used by the `pxget install` command to install the modules.

 # Troubleshooting

 ## Command Not Recognized

 If you get an error that "The term 'pxget' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.", make sure PxGet is actually installed.
 Run this command:

 ```powershell